KengChiChang/DSC180A-Wiki-War/README.md

 Note: Your proposal is NOT limited to be about edit wars.
 The replication is the process to give you hands-on experience of the data and detect possible directions.

-- Detecting controversies, number of revert edits or text-based?
+- Visualize the controversies across languages and across time
-- What kind of features predict edit wars?
+- Combinine text and edits to improve controversy detection
-- Do editors coordinate to change certain topics?
+- Detect and prevent systematic coordination to attack Wikipedia
-- How effective are Wikipedia's certain editing restrictions?
+- Develop algorithms to make automatic judgments on edit wars, evaluate its effectiveness, and compare with human judgments
-- Algorithms to judge edit wars, comparing with human judgments?
+- Evaluate the effectiveness of Wikipedia's policy to combat coordination attacks